 |searchguard.ssl.transport.resolve_hostname||Whether or not to resolve hostnames against DNS on the transport layer.
 (Optional, default: true)|

 Advanced: Client authentication

-With TLS client authentication enabled, REST clients can send a TLS certificate with the HTTP request to provide identity information to Search Guard.
-There are three main usage scenarios for TLS client authentication:
+With TLS client authentication enabled, REST clients can send a TLS certificate in the HTTP request to provide identity information to Search Guard.
+There are two main usage scenarios for TLS client authentication: